apcamargo/RNAsamba/README.md

 RNAsamba is a tool for computing the coding potential of RNA sequences using a neural network classification model.
 A description of the algorithm and benchmarks comparing RNAsamba to other tools can be found in our [article](#citation).

+## Web version

+RNAsamba can be used through an online interface available at [https://rnasamba.lge.ibi.unicamp.br/](https://rnasamba.lge.ibi.unicamp.br/).

 ## Documentation

 A complete documentation for RNAsamba can be found at [https://apcamargo.github.io/RNAsamba/](https://apcamargo.github.io/RNAsamba/).